 Amazon has a similar profile.
 Just like Apple, its core markets are North America and the EU.
 Entering other regions where income levels are relatively low may not be attractive to the company, as investment costs, which include obligatory brick-and-mortar operations, might not yield average profits.
 At the same time, local social and political risks may be too high.
 That opens the door for regional players from the Global South to enter the fray.
 And that is precisely what has happened.
 Jumia, Mercado Libre, and Flipkart are great examples, albeit Walmart acquired a majority stake in the latter back in 2018.
 Here, I will closely examine Mercado Libre (“Free Market” in English).

 Established in 1999, Mercado Libre (MeLi) has since grown by leaps and bounds.
 An overview of its history can be found here.
 Briefly, an upper-class Argentine male attends Stanford to pursue his MBA during the first Internet boom. eBay and Amazon are already shining, while the dot-com boom is ballooning out of control.
 His idea is to replicate them in the region.
 MeLi was then incorporated in Delaware (not Buenos Aires).
 In 2007, it launched a successful IPO, raising approximately 290 million (or 439 million in 2024 dollars).
-Compare that to Amazon’s IPO, which took place a decade earlier and raised “only” 50 million (97 million in 2024 dollars).
+Compare that to Amazon’s IPO, which took place a decade earlier and raised “only” 50 million (approximately 97 million in 2024 dollars).
 MeLi’s corporate headquarters are now in the WTC Free Zone of Montevideo.
 Questions about local taxes should not even be raised.

 From a research perspective, the fact that MeLi is incorporated in the US and listed on the NASDAQ means that the company is required to file quarterly and annual SEC reports.
 Since the company is frequently referred to as the “Amazon of Latin America,” we can use the latest SEC 10-K report to examine such a comparison.
 So what exactly is MeLi’s core business?